How do I import and export JSON files?

 Privacy Note

-All file imports and exports happen entirely in your browser.
-Your JSON files never leave your device or get uploaded to any server.
+File imports and exports happen entirely in your browser.
+These operations do not send data to any server.

 Pro Tip

-You can drag and drop multiple files sequentially - JSON Copilot will replace the current content each time.
+You can import files one after another — JSON Copilot will replace the current content each time.
 For working with multiple JSON files, use browser tabs to keep several instances open.

 Still Have Questions?